Villiger at St Josephs University

 I know debate speech is generally pretty fast and I can keep up with it, just please don’t spread

-Certified PA Social Studies teacher for 6 years now.
-4 of which I have taught Government and Economics.
+Certified PA Social Studies teacher for 10 years now.
+5 of which I have taught Government and Economics.
 2020 is my first year participating in Speech and Debate and I'm eager to continue to learn more.
-I do prefer a moderate pace when speaker rather than a speedy rate since I would rather hear your argument than judge based on how many words you can get in within the timeframe.
-Follow the three guides below for a sense of what I look for!
+I do prefer a moderate pace when speaking rather than a speedy rate since I would rather hear your argument than judge based on how many words you can get in within the timeframe.
+Follow the guides below for a sense of what I look for!

-3. Be respectful: I won't tell you how fast to speak, or force you to answer turns in the second rebuttal, or ban specific types of arguments, but exercise good judgment.
-If you do something that a majority of reasonable people would find unkind, offensive or rude I will stop to give a violation.
+2. Be respectful: Exercise good judgment.
+If you do something that a majority of reasonable people would find unkind, offensive or rude (eye rolling or voice tone) I will not give you high speaker points

 Greetings everyone!
 My name is Timothy Huth and I'm the director of forensics at The Bronx High School of Science in New York City.
 I am excited to judge your round!
 Considering you want to spend the majority of time prepping from when pairings are released and not reading my treatise on debate, I hope you find this paradigm "cheat sheet" helpful in your preparation.